Researching Davidson County Schools

 Compare to a high performing but suburban Metro school – Harpeth Valley Elementary in Bellevue; 79% proficiency, with 18.3% on free/reduced lunch.
 The population there is 80% white, 10% African American, 7% Asian.

 Lastly, Eakin Elementary which is an popular and quite desirable school in Hillsboro Village near Vandy – but with only 62% proficiency.
 38.6% of the kids there are on free/reduced lunch – 46% white, 31% African American, 14% Asian, 6% Hispanic.

 Questions about a school?
 Call the school and ask the principal or guidance counselor or call 615-259-8400 (Student Assignment Services).
 Request a tour.
 Visit the PTO site and parent Facebook groups.
 This isn’t something any Realtor, no matter how dedicated, can do for you.
-Not only that, our Code of Ethics prevents us from speaking opinions which might be considered discriminatory.
+Not only that, the Realtor Code of Ethics prevents us from speaking opinions which might be considered discriminatory.